GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

     * One person from the room must volunteer to share their screen as the group works together to compile the script
     <br>
     !!! quote ""
         1. It is safe to compile and submit the script from `/rna_seq` parent directory as it will override the existing results from the above steps.
 Applications used in this pipeline will obey the "override" by default.
-However, some applications will demand the existing outputs to be deleted or use a provided flag such as `--override` (if it is available as a function of the application)
+However, some applications will demand the existing outputs to be deleted or use a provided flag such as `--override` (if it is available as a function of the application).
         2. On the other hand, how about we bring more structure to "results/outputs" ? .i.e.
 Perhaps create a **results** directory for `sam`,`bam` and `counts` sub-directories rather than creating `/Mapping` (for both sam and bam) and `/Counts`  ?
 (Similar to what we have done in Variant calling pipeline)
-        3. Also, the above testing was done with three separate `for` loops.
+        3. Also, the above testing was done with four separate `for` loops.
 Is it possible to bring them altogether under one `for` loop ?
+        4. Bonus: We don't need the original bam file, only the sorted bam.
+Can you use a pipe to redirect the output of `samtools view` directly into `samtools sort`?

+    ??? tip "RNAseq command line steps"
+        In the order they were run step-by-step:

+        ```bash
+        cd ~/scripting_workshop
+        cd rna_seq
+        cd ref_genome

+        module load HISAT2/2.2.1-gompi-2023a

+        hisat2-build -p 4 -f Saccharomyces_cerevisiae.R64-1-1.dna.toplevel.fa Saccharomyces_cerevisiae.R64-1-1.dna.toplevel

+        cd ..

+        mkdir Mapping

+        cd trimmed_reads

+        for filename in *
+        do
+        base=$(basename ${filename} .fastq)
+        hisat2 -p 4 -x ../ref_genome/Saccharomyces_cerevisiae.R64-1-1.dna.toplevel -U $filename -S ../Mapping/${base}.sam --summary-file ../Mapping/${base}_summary.txt
+        done

+        cd ../Mapping

+        module load SAMtools/1.22-GCC-12.3.0

+        for filename in *.sam
+        do
+        base=$(basename ${filename} .sam)
+        samtools view -S -b ${filename} -o ${base}.bam
+        done

+        for filename in *.bam
+        do
+        base=$(basename ${filename} .bam)
+        samtools sort -o ${base}_sorted.bam ${filename}
+        done

+        for filename in *_sorted.bam
+        do
+        base=$(basename ${filename} _sorted.bam)
+        samtools flagstat ${filename} > ${base}_mapstat.txt
+        done

+        cd ..

+        module load Subread/2.0.7-GCC-12.3.0

+        mkdir Counts

+        cd Counts

+        featureCounts -a ../ref_genome/Saccharomyces_cerevisiae.R64-1-1.99.gtf -o ./yeast_counts.txt -T 2 -t exon -g gene_id ../Mapping/*sorted.bam

+        ```

 ---